 Overview

 The mobile landscape is growing, both in usage and solutions.
 Customer statistics and internal interest have charted this exceptional amount of growth in the mobile channel.
 This has resulted in various lines of business pursuing mobile representation of their products, both internally and externally facing.
-With the understanding that one size does not always fit all, this project is being undertaken to produce and deliver supporting information around mobile framewoks – information that only comes by doing.
+With the understanding that one size does not always fit all, this project is being undertaken to produce and deliver supporting information around mobile frameworks – information that only comes by doing.

 This effort involves undertaking a set of mini proofs of concept using various mobile frameworks in a similar use case in order to demonstrate and quantify the pros, cons and learnings of each.
 The ultimate goal of this project is to provide documentation that could be used to determine the best mobile application strategy for a given effort given various requirements and attributes.